Fact-checked by the Snapmessages editorial team

 Speed, Storage, and Media Handling

-WhatsApp stores messages locally on your device, which means data is preserved even without an internet connection.
-Telegram stores messages in the cloud, reducing local storage demand significantly.
+WhatsApp stores messages locally on your device, so data is preserved even without an internet connection, a genuine advantage in low-connectivity regions.
+Telegram stores messages in the cloud, which reduces local storage demand significantly.
 For users on devices with limited storage, Telegram’s approach is a practical advantage.
+The downside: if Telegram’s servers are unreachable, your message history is inaccessible in a way it wouldn’t be with WhatsApp’s local storage model.

 If you frequently switch between devices or work from a desktop throughout the day, Telegram’s independent desktop client will save you time.
 For WhatsApp power users, enable the multi-device feature in Settings to reduce reliance on keeping your phone online.